marobo/registration/README.md

 ## Usage

-If you wan to test on your machine, the first thing you need to clone this repo into your local machine:
+If you want to test on your machine, the first thing you need to clone this repo into your local machine:

 ```
 git clone https://github.com/marobo/registration.git